 Let’s go in depth about the various factors that make up the shipping cost for a single shipment.

-As you evaluate your shipping program, consider the most cost-effective packaging material you can use.
-Cost effective doesn’t necessarily mean the cheapest shipping material and products, but the ones that give you the best value.
+As you evaluate your ground shipping program, consider the most cost-effective packaging material you can use.
+Cost effective doesn’t necessarily mean the cheapest shipping company material and products, but the ones that give you the best value.
 A poly bag can safely transport many clothing items without damaging them, and the poly bag weighs little.
-But you wouldn’t want to ship a computer in a poly bag, as it would get damaged and that adds to your shipping cost.
+But you wouldn’t want to ship a computer in a poly bag, as it would get damaged and that adds to your shipping charge.
 You would have to replace the item, which means eating the cost of one computer and additional shipping.
 Plus you’ll lose a customer.
-That’s an extreme example, but there’s no reason your ecommerce business must stick with only bags or only boxes when it comes to your shipping supplies.
+That’s an extreme example, but there’s no reason your ecommerce business must stick with only bags or only boxes when it comes to your flat rate shipping supplies.

 Some products can be shipped in their own boxes, which saves packaging costs, but also the extra weight for shipping supplies like bubble wrap and other filler.
 Additional packaging can also increase the parcel dimensions, increasing the price with the shipping provider.

 Multiple carriers offer free packaging for some of their services.
-USPS offers free envelopes and boxes for Flat Rate shipping, and UPS, DHL and FedEx offer boxes, envelopes and a shipping label as well.
+The shipping company USPS offers free envelopes and boxes for Flat Rate shipping, and UPS, DHL and FedEx offer boxes, envelopes and a shipping label as well.
 You may need to stick with the shipping method associated with that packaging, which could be a higher service level (i.e. more expensive) than you need, which is something to consider when using the free packaging.

 Packaging costs aren’t as simple as measuring and weighing something, then finding the price on the shipping cost calculator.
 If you’re a major carrier, you use dimensional weight pricing.
 Dimensional weight shows the package density, how much space it takes compared to its real weight.
 Dimensional weight (DIM weight) is measured by multiplying the package length by the width by the height in inches, giving the cubic size.
 This cubic size is then divided by a rate type divisor, a number that may depend on your negotiated status with the carrier.
 This results in DIM weight in pounds, and the major carrier will use this weight or the actual package weight — whichever is larger.